bridgetownrb/bridgetown-cards/README.md

 # How to Contribute to Bridgetown Cards

 It's very simple!
 First, you'll want to fork this repo.
-Then add a new file to the `src/_cards/2021`/`2022` folder using the following template:
+Then add a new file to the `src/_cards/2021`/`2022` folder using the following template and a `YYYY-MM-DD-slug.md` filename:

 https://github.com/bridgetownrb/bridgetown-cards/blob/main/src/_cards/_CARD_TEMPLATE.md